nisuikiba/Q-ease/README.md

 - You properly use a single-qubit gates, bringing "Your State" closer to the "Target State".
     - However, please make the single-qubit gates work **as few times as possible**.
 - When "Your State" becomes the same state as "Target State", press the CHECK button and score.
-    - If you realize the target state with the ideal (minimum) number of steps, "*CONGRATULATION！You realized the target state with the ideal number of steps!*" Will be displayed.
+    - If you realize the target state with the ideal (minimum) number of steps, you will see "*CONGRATULATION！You realized the target state with the ideal number of steps!*".
-    - If you realize the target state with more steps than the ideal (minimum) step number, you will see "*WELL DONE！You realized the target state with more　steps than ideal.*"
+    - If you realize the target state with more steps than the ideal (minimum) step number, you will see "*WELL DONE！You realized the target state with more　steps than ideal.*".
 - Depending on the problem, there is not just one combination of ideal steps.